Residential Services

 Ascent 121 Residential Services

-Successful intervention with these youth requires both rapid and long-term interventions to help the youth resist eloping or returning to their previous behavior.
-Continuity is vital and the residential component of programming is part of a larger continuum of care.
-Education, recreation and life-skills development are all offered on campus.
+Education, vocation, recreation and life-skills development are all offered on campus.
 Additionally, discipleship and off-site ancillary services such as job coaching, financial literacy and equine therapy are provided for youth as appropriate.
 Evidence-based practices utilized include: Trauma-Focused Cognitive Behavioral Therapy, Ecological Based Family Therapy, Motivational Interviewing, and Eye-Movement Desensitization and Reprocessing.
-All services are strengths-based and intrinsically motivated.

 Both Ascent 121 and LCFS are faith-based agencies committed to providing quality care with adherence to the core practice values and principles outlined by the Department of Child Services, including family centered, culturally competent service.
 The collaborative partnership between LCFS and Ascent 121 allows for the integration of specialized services and provides greater flexibility in meeting the needs of families and children.